avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 Why are conditionals also loops in JAX? er..
 I'm not quite sure about this.
 It should be possible for cond_range to output a regular boolean instead of a 0/1-long iterator.
 But for some reason, it's build like that.

-If we found a better canvas slice, we extrude that and set it as our best_canvas and it's score as the best_score
+If we found a better canvas slice, we extrude that and set it as our `best_canvas` and it's score as the `best_score`.

-After a finite number of iterations, we'd obtain a Game of Life state that reveals a mon lisa after N generations.
+After a finite number of iterations, we'd obtain a Game of Life state that reveals a Mona Lisa after N generations.

 # Results